wolthers/SpriteClip.js/README.md

 -------------
 spriteclip.js is a jQuery plugin that makes it easy to make snazzy frame-by-frame animations of an image sprite by emulating the functionality of the MovieClip class in ActionScript 3.0.

-Once instantiated, you get access to an instance with familiar methods and properties like:
+Once instantiated, you get access to an instance with familiar methods, properties and events like:

 	clip.play();
 	clip.stop();